alexiasa/natural-skincare/recipes/08-basic-salve.md

 # Basic Salve Recipe

 This basic salve can be adapted for specific use cases.
-As written, it makes a formulation with a good consostency for a moisturizing hand salve.
+As written, it makes a formulation with a good consistency for a moisturizing hand salve.

 > My go-to ratio for salve is 1:4 wax to oil/butter